Table of Contents

 The Alpina Gstaad – I adore this hotel and look forward to future visits as the lounge and bar areas are spectacular!
 The views are endless, no matter what season you visit.
 Even though I am not a cigar smoker, I fell in love with their cigar lounge and enjoyed a glass of Champagne while strolling through.
 More about the Alpina Gstaad here.

 Edwards Bar – This was my third trip to Zermatt, and I always swing by Edwards.
-It’s small, cozy, and the Maître d’ seems to make his rounds to every table and say hello, no matter the language.
-I love the extended living room couch that faces the bar and the deep red colors that bring me back to the days of old school glamour.
+It’s small, and cozy, and the Maître d’ seems to make his rounds to every table and say hello, no matter the language.
+I love the extended living room couch that faces the bar and the deep red colors that bring me back to the days of old-school glamour.

 Grand Hotel Zermatterhof – Inside or outside?
 This year I had the pleasure of experiencing the Ruinart Ice Bar outside the hotel for the holidays.
 If the cold weather is too much, The Ruden Bar or the Stars Bar is the place, and make sure to cozy up next to the fireplace and enjoy an afternoon tea or slip away in a glass of fine cognac.

 Ritz Carlton – I remember the year this hotel opened, and I couldn’t get to North Lake Tahoe fast enough.
 There are not many 5-star quality locations in the Tahoe area, and having gone to college in San Francisco, venturing to Tahoe for skiing was a common weekend jaunt.
 I love the openness of their Living Room.
 A great place to take in the view and relax when a lazy day is needed.